vincentwoo/blog/_posts/2011-02-23-cheap-toto-pagination.md

 ---
 title: Cheap Toto Pagination
 date: 23/02/2011
+layout: post
+---

 [Toto](http://cloudhead.io/toto) is a great tiny blogging platform for Ruby/Rack.
 However, it doesn't expose much in the way of a MVC structure and it can be just annoying enough when you want to add some feature that isn't there.
 In this case, I wanted to add some simple older/newer pagination to the front page.
 To my chagrin, I couldn't find a way to pass variables to a Toto page without using the GET variable syntax (i.e. ?page=1) and I still wanted to hold onto the rails RESTful paradigm of /page/1, so I monkey patched the Toto::Site dispatcher, like
 so:
 ~
     # in config.ru
     class Toto::Site
         alias_method :old_go, :go

         def go route, env = {}, type = :html
             if not route.first =~ /\d{4}/ and route.size == 2 and route.last =~ /(\d+)/
                 @config[:id] = route.last.to_i